HMRC New Starter Checklist Explained for Employers

 Let’s take a closer look at what the new employee starter form is within payroll and how to use one.

-What is the HM revenue starter checklist?
+What is the HMRC starter form / checklist?

 Simply put, the HM Revenue and Customs (HMRC) starter checklist collects vital information that HMRC needs in order to retrieve the correct tax code for your employee.
 This includes details of their previous income and any student loan repayments.